 Personal Data: means data relating to a living individual who is or can be identified either from the data or from the data in conjunction with other information that is in, or is likely to come into, the possession of the data controller.

-The DPA applies to Personal Data held in a computerised or manual (paper) form.
+This includes Personal Data held in a computerised or manual (paper) form.